Symptom Of IBS: A Feeling Of Incomplete Bowel Movement

 - What are your symptoms?

 - Have you eaten any raw, new, or unfamiliar foods?
-Have you eaten at a picnic or large gathering?

 - Have any others in your household experienced similar problems?

 - Do you have any current or past health issues?